barrage-studios/SeasonShift/README.md

 # About the game
 ### Gameplay Overview
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This game is a 2D barrage shooter centered around survival mechanics with a strong emphasis on pattern recognition, evasive play, and quick reactions.
+### Story Synopsis
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; *"A young girl named Makoto has been invaded by sinister seasonal beings.
+These beings have destroyed her home and she is the last person to stand against them.
+In order to defeat these beings, she must take to the skies fighting them the best way she knows how to - with bullets.
+She knows it will take her a full year to overcome these seasonal creatures due to their nature, and has prepared to fight her nightmares in the sky until her planet is saved."*